AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 Because of minimum batch of 5 for the PCB order plus shipment, project is very well suited for the group build.
 If anyone wants to make money out of it - you have my blessings and prayers for the success!

-I cand do a limited support and further development only on best effort basis.
+I can only do a limited support and further development on best effort basis.

 # Build steps at a glance
 1. Build QMX+ with following mods: